sourcegraph/handbook/content/strategy-goals/strategy/cody/index.md

 Sourcegraph is uniquely positioned to build this because for the past 10 years, we've been working on the key building blocks:

 - The Code Graph: a representation of code and metadata around it that powers code search and AI.
 - Big Code: Sourcegraph is built to work for companies with Big Code.
-We'll continue integrating deeply with our customer's platform, and allowing them to build on top of Sourcegraph.
+We'll continue integrating deeply with our customer's environment and allowing them to build on top of Sourcegraph.

 ## Strategy & plans